clorenz7/rl_ex/experiments/A3C/Motivation_and_Plan.md

     $$A = \sum_{i=0}^{k-1} \gamma^ir_{t+i} + \gamma^kV(s_{t+k}) - V(s_t) \text{ for }(k \leq t_{max})$$

-2. The use of multiple independent copies of the agent-environment interaction with differing exploration policies
+2. The use of multiple independent copies of the agent-environment interaction with (optionally) differing exploration policies
     - Utilize multiple CPUs
     - Provides a more accurate sampling of the state-space in each batch
 3. The use of batch updates / gradient accumulation from the multiple agents